The New 65

-You will discover how exercise and diet affect your brain and play an enormous role in your physical, emotional, and mental health.
+Discover how exercise and diet affect your brain and play an enormous role in your physical, emotional, and mental health.
 Our brains change, for better or for worse, and we have a degree of control over the direction it takes.

 Learn ways to manage stress before it kills you.

 Do you have a desire to get forever fit and to chisel a rock solid body, but just can't find the motivation to do so?
-Check out my exercise motivation tips and pick up some inspiration along the way.
+Check out these exercise motivation tips and pick up some inspiration along the way.